-5. Financial 13
+13 5.
+Financial

-- Toronto Hydro's options analysis in section E8.1.4 on page 23 describes the criteria and requirements 14 - that the utility assessed to identify the optimal site for the proposed future location for the EDC in 15
+- 14 Toronto Hydro's options analysis in section E8.1.4 on page 23 describes the criteria and requirements - 15 that the utility assessed to identify the optimal site for the proposed future location for the EDC in

-- light of the high costs of asset management due to the continued risks, challenges, and constraints 1 - 2 that are caused by the EDC 1.
+1 light of the high costs of asset management due to the continued risks, challenges, and constraints

+2 that are caused by the EDC 1.

-Expenditure Plan E8.1.3 3
+E8.1.3 Expenditure Plan

-- The Program proposes to relocate the existing EDC infrastructure located at Toronto Hydro's EDC 1 4 - to a new location within the proposed EDC to maintain the utility's operational capabilities and 5 - mitigate identified resiliency, reliability, safety and security, and decarbonization risks.
-6 - The proposed EDC meets all necessary pre-requisites for Toronto Hydro to align to Tier III data centre 7 - capabilities as defined by the Uptime Institute.
-This includes establishing concurrently maintainable 8 - capabilities using redundant components and redundant power distribution paths.
-9 - also possesses a vital fiber-optic connection to the 500 Commissioners location which - 11 enables the 1:1 redundancy between these two locations as well as communications between - Toronto Hydro's Control Centres.
-Program costs can be significantly reduced by leveraging this 12 - existing connection.
-13
+The Program proposes to relocate the existing EDC infrastructure located at Toronto Hydro's EDC 1 to a new location within the proposed EDC to maintain the utility's operational capabilities and mitigate identified resiliency, reliability, safety and security, and decarbonization risks.

+7 The proposed EDC meets all necessary pre-requisites for Toronto Hydro to align to Tier III data centre also possesses a vital fiber-optic connection to the location which enables the 1:1 redundancy between these two locations as well as communications between

+8 capabilities as defined by the Uptime Institute.
+This includes establishing concurrently maintainable

+9 capabilities using redundant components and redundant power distribution paths.

+Toronto Hydro's Control Centres.
+Program costs can be significantly reduced by leveraging this existing connection.

-- Finally, the proposed EDC is located more than 18 km (33 minutes) away from EDC 2.
-This provides 14 - greater geographical diversity between the two locations, reducing the possibility for a single event 15 - 16 (e.g. deliberate attacks, extreme weather) to simultaneously impact both locations at the same time. - Toronto Hydro requires \$72 million over the 2025-2029 rate period to execute and complete the 17 - 18 Program.
-This expenditure plan consists of four work categories, namely: - Non-direct construction costs: Pre-construction planning and equipment expenditures; 19 - Alterations and demolitions: Costs associated with performing targeted demolitions and alterations within the proposed EDC to support the integration of the EDC; - Building: Costs associated with facility upgrades needed to meet required standards; and - Site works: Preparation of the area where the EDC will be constructed.
-23
+- 14 Finally, the proposed EDC is located more than 18 km (33 minutes) away from EDC 2.
+This provides - 15 greater geographical diversity between the two locations, reducing the possibility for a single event - 16 (e.g. deliberate attacks, extreme weather) to simultaneously impact both locations at the same time. - Toronto Hydro requires \$72 million over the 2025-2029 rate period to execute and complete the Program.
+This expenditure plan consists of four work categories, namely: - Non-direct construction costs: Pre-construction planning and equipment expenditures; - Alterations and demolitions: Costs associated with performing targeted demolitions and alterations within the proposed EDC to support the integration of the EDC; - Building: Costs associated with facility upgrades needed to meet required standards; and - Site works: Preparation of the area where the EDC will be constructed.

-E8.1.3.1 Planned Project Timeline
+24 E8.1.3.1 Planned Project Timeline

-- 25 The planned project timeline will take place within the 2025-2029 rate period.
+- The planned project timeline will take place within the 2025-2029 rate period.
 Planned work and - non-direct construction costs will begin in 2025.
-The construction work will be phased out to 26 - minimize any overtime or premium costs and minimize disruptions to business operations.
-The 27 - estimated in-service date for the project is 2029.
-28
+The construction work will be phased out to - 27 minimize any overtime or premium costs and minimize disruptions to business operations.
+The - estimated in-service date for the project is 2029.

-Options Analysis / Business Case Evaluation ("BCE") E8.1.4 1
+E8.1.4 Options Analysis / Business Case Evaluation ("BCE")

-- Toronto Hydro has considered the following options to manage the current risks associated with the 2 - EDC, including: 3
+2 Toronto Hydro has considered the following options to manage the current risks associated with the

-- Status quo: Maintaining the EDC 1 and EDC 2 locations in their current state; - Relocating all EDC functionality to EDC 2; 5 - Relocating EDC 1 to a non-Toronto Hydro-owned property; and - Relocating EDC 1 to a Toronto Hydro-Owned Property.
+- 3 EDC, including: - Status quo: Maintaining the EDC 1 and EDC 2 locations in their current state; - Relocating all EDC functionality to EDC 2; - Relocating EDC 1 to a non-Toronto Hydro-owned property; and - 7 Relocating EDC 1 to a Toronto Hydro-Owned Property.

-E8.1.4.1 Option 1: Status Quo
+8 E8.1.4.1 Option 1: Status Quo